section-engineering-education/engineering-education/content/articles/getting-started-with-hookstate/index.md

 ###  Creating the Global State

 To create and manage a global state, add a folder in your `src` directory and name it `states`.
-Inside the states folder, we will create a `TaskState.js` file where we will

-Creates a new state and returns it.
-This is mainly used to create a global state of an application.
-Unlike useState you can destroy this state by calling destroy() method to delete the state(only applicable for special scenarios).
+Inside the `states` folder, we will create a `TaskState.js` file where we will have a custom hook.
+Our function will invoke Hookstate's method(`createState([])`) to create a new state and return it.
+This is how we create a global state of an application using the library.

 To create a global state, import the `uuid`, and the `@hookstate/core` package.